ktmathews89/cg_summer_2018/lesson_1/0_computer_setup.md

 ### Install A Terminal Or Bash Application

 For Mac:
-    should be good (maybe add test to make sure they have git installed?)
+    make sure you can open your Terminal application :)

 For Windows: